ReadingAndThinking.com

 This book will become a masterpiece in the field of academic writing.
 There are more than 4400 reviews on Goodreads, and the score is as high as 4.27/5.

 Read a few keywords that are instructive so far: writing is not a linear process, building an external think tank... / see "... read repeatedly, underline sentences to reread them later.
-Even if they are told This method is useless, most people will continue to choose this method.”
+Even if they are told this method is useless, most people will continue to choose this method.”

 When he said this, he involuntarily underlined the key points, and when he came back to his senses, he laughed! / "Academic or non-fiction texts are simply not written this way (one author sets himself a minimum of 250 words every fifteen minutes) because, in addition to writing, the author needs to read, research, think, and revise ideas, and all these things It almost always takes a lot longer than expected", which really speaks to the voice of academic migrant workers!